 The letter P is substituted for one or more of the Rs, reading Pemember instead of Remember in the phrase ‘Remember Remember the Fifth of November’ which is stamped into the milling on the edge of the coin.

-This Pemember though, implies that the dies which imprint the letters have been used wrongly.
-A close inspection of the supposed faulty coins suggest that this is open to question.
+This Pemember though implies that the dies which imprint the letters have been used wrongly.
+A close inspection of the supposed faulty coins suggests that this is open to question.

 The discovery is attributed to Albi Pinnion, a coin collector in Suffolk who habitually checks his change and received his first one at the local pub.
 Since then he has collected more than twenty.

 |A normal £2 coin.
 It can easily be seen that, due the style of the letter’R’, the tail is fairly short.||A ‘pemember’ coin.
 The lower image shows how the coin appears to the naked eye.
 Above is a magnification from the same photograph.|

 The magnification, on the right, shows clearly that the letter is an R not a P. But, because the diagonal of the R coincides with a groove in the milling, the indentation is weak and badly-defined.